Comparison of e-book formats: Kindle (Amazon)

-With the release of the Kindle Fire reader in late 2011, Amazon.com also released Kindle Format 8, also known as .AZW3.
+With the release of the Kindle Fire reader in late 2011, Amazon.com also released Kindle Format 8, also known as .azw3.
 The .azw3 file format supports a subset of HTML5 and CSS3 features, with some additional nonstandard features; the new data is stored within a container which can also be used to store a Mobi content document, allowing limited backwards compatibility.

 Older Kindle e-readers use the proprietary format, AZW.
 It is based on the Mobipocket standard, with a slightly different serial number scheme (it uses an asterisk instead of a dollar sign) and its own DRM formatting.
 It also lacks some Mobipocket features such as JavaScript. .prc publications can be read directly on the Kindle.

-Because the ebooks bought on the Kindle are delivered over its wireless system called Whispernet, the user does not see the AZW files during the download process.
+Because e-books bought on the Kindle are delivered over its wireless system called Whispernet, the user does not see the AZW files during the download process.
 The Kindle format is available on a variety of platforms, such as through the Kindle app for the various mobile device platforms.

 Microsoft LIT

-DRM-protected LIT files are only readable in the proprietary Microsoft Reader program, as the .LIT format, otherwise similar to Microsoft's CHM format, includes Digital Rights Management features.
-Other third party readers, such as Lexcycle Stanza, can read unprotected LIT files.
+DRM-protected LIT files are only readable in the proprietary Microsoft Reader program, as the .LIT format, otherwise similar to Microsoft's CHM format, includes DRM features.
+Other third-party readers, such as Lexcycle Stanza, can read unprotected LIT files.

 The Microsoft Reader uses patented ClearType display technology.
 In Reader navigation works with a keyboard, mouse, stylus, or through electronic bookmarks.
-The Catalog Library records reader books in a personalized "home page", and books are displayed with ClearType to improve readability.
+The Catalog Library records reader books in a personalized home page, and books are displayed with ClearType to improve readability.
 A user can add annotations and notes to any page, create large-print e-books with a single command, or create free-form drawings on the reader pages.
 A built-in dictionary allows the user to look up words.

-In August 2011, Microsoft announced they were discontinuing both Microsoft Reader and the use of the .lit format for ebooks at the end of August 2012, and ending sales of the format on November 8, 2011.
+In August 2011, Microsoft announced they were discontinuing both Microsoft Reader and the use of the .lit format for e-books at the end of August 2012, and ending sales of the format on November 8, 2011.